 Finding a Job through an Internship

 This is how I got job offers in Thailand twice.
-I started off with 4-5 months internships that I found just by googling around for a while as it’s easier to find paid or unpaid internships than regular jobs.
-Like this I could manage not just finding paid internships fairly easy but also got job offers at the companies (Online Marketing and Business Advising) by the end of my internships.
+I started off with 4-5 months internships that I found just by googling around for a while as it’s easier to find paid or unpaid internships than regular jobs (I got lucky on Craigslist).
+Like this I could manage not just finding paid internships fairly easily, but also got job offers at the companies (Online Marketing and Business Advising) by the end of my internships.

 Find Friends in Thailand

-And if you are looking for ways to make money in Thailand other than working a job have a look at this post.
+I hope this helps, and if you are looking for ways to make money in Thailand other than working a job then have a look at this post.